voidspawner/void.lang/README.md

 ##### body

 ## V O I D engine
-A game engine for creating 2D and 3D applications and games.
+A game engine for creating 2D and 3D apps and games.

 ##### Title
 ```javascript